Stan Fox

 Stanley Cole Fuchs (July 7, 1952 – December 18, 2000), known professionally as Stan Fox (Fuchs being the German word for "fox"), was an American open wheel race car driver.
 Fox was one of the last links between the midget car racing world and the Indianapolis 500.

 Midget car career

 Fox began his career as a midget car racer.
-He won the 1979 Badger Midget championship, and the 1979 and 1980 Belleville Nationals.
+He won the 1979 Badger Midget championship, and the 1979 and 1980 Belleville Midget Nationals.
 He placed in the top twelve in points in nine seasons, even after he raced sporadically after moving to United States Auto Club (USAC) open wheel events.
 He had 19 USAC career wins.
 He won the Turkey Night Grand Prix in 1990 at the last event at Ascot Park.
-He won the 1991 Turkey Night Grand Prix, two Copper Classics, three Rex Easton Memorials at Springfield, Illinois, two Rodger Mauro Classics, and the midget car portion of the 4-Crown National at Eldora Speedway.
+He won the 1991 Turkey Night Grand Prix, two Copper World Classics, three Rex Easton Memorials at Springfield, Illinois, two Rodger Mauro Classics, and the midget car portion of the 4-Crown Nationals at Eldora Speedway.